Uninsured Driver Accident: What You Should Do

-Were You Hit By an Uninsured Driver in a No-Fault State?
+Were You Hit by an Uninsured Driver in a No-Fault State?

 If you’re hit by a driver in a no-fault state, things will be a little different come the claims process.
-A no-fault state means that no matter who was actually at fault for the accident, it will be your insurance provider who will pay some or all of your medical bills and lost earnings.
-So whether the driver has insurance or not, you’ll file the claim with your insurance company.
+A no-fault state means that no matter who was at fault for the accident, it will be your insurance provider who will pay some or all of your medical bills and lost earnings.
+So, whether the driver has insurance or not, you’ll file the claim with your insurance company.

-The Best Coverage for Accidents With Uninsured Drivers
+The Best Coverage for Accidents with Uninsured Drivers